saketlab/varunayan/docs/index.rst

-Welcome to Eranest's documentation!
+Welcome to Varunayan's documentation!
 ================================

-Eranest is a Python package for downloading and processing ERA5 climate data.
+Varunayan is a Python package for downloading and processing ERA5 climate data.

 .. toctree::
    :maxdepth: 2